Edinburgh Primary ~ a community school with a passion for the arts!

 In PSHE, we use 'Jigsaw' which is a programme recognised as meeting the needs of the National Curriculum whilst also meeting the statutory requirements for PSHE.
 The programme incorporates mental health throughout and there are key resources used in each class such as our Jigsaw soft toys that are a part of all PSHE lessons.
 We also have the chime bar in each class to support the creation of a calm environment.

 We are committed to pupils' well-being and devote one hour a week to quality PSHE time.
+Through our programme of study for PSHE, we aim to develop the qualities and attributes our learners need to thrive as individuals, family members and members of society.

 We teach French in key stage two.
 Through fun and varied activities including songs and games, children learn to recognise and understand conversational phrases, ask and answer questions and talk about themselves in French.
 Lessons are planned to use the languages scheme of work.
 In each lesson children can listen to and repeat new words and phrases, supported by sound files and video clips to aid correct pronunciation.
 Children are also encouraged to use French phrases and instructions outside of French lessons to help consolidate their knowledge and understanding.